Car finance for students

 To work out what kind of car you’re likely to afford, you can use our handy car finance calculator!

-If you’re on a tight budget, you can find reliable used cars for less than £100 on an HP car finance agreement.
-If you decide to put a deposit down, your monthly repayments will be lower.
+On a tight budget, you can find reliable used cars for less than £100 a month on an HP car finance agreement.
+If you decide to deposit, your monthly repayments will be lower.

-Of course, the reaches far beyond just paying for the vehicle.
-You need to factor in road tax, servicing, and consumables such as tyres or windscreen wipers.
+Of course, it reaches far beyond just paying for the vehicle.
+You must factor in road tax, servicing, and consumables such as tyres or windscreen wipers.
 Then there’s the dreaded ‘big one’: car insurance.

-As a young driver, you’re probably not going to be happy with your insurance deal.
-Depending upon your age, driving history and where you live, insurance could very well cost you thousands of pounds per year.
+As a young driver, you’ll probably not be happy with your insurance deal.
+Depending on your age, driving history and where you live, insurance could cost you thousands of pounds per year.

-However, don’t settle for the first couple of quotes you see.
-Make sure you shop around so you get the best possible deal.
-Insurance costs vary dramatically depending on what car you’re driving, so it’s worth getting quotes for a range of cars you’re interested in.
+However, ensure you use an insurance comparison website to get the best possible deal.
+Insurance costs vary dramatically depending on what car you’re driving, so it’s worth getting quotes for a range of vehicles in which you are interested.

 Buying a car with student loans

 A final word of caution: buying a car is fun and exciting, but it’s a serious responsibility.
-If you’re confident that you need a car, make sure you take it seriously and take the advice in this article.
+If you’re confident you need a car, take it seriously and take the advice in this article.

 Likewise, don’t blow your entire budget on a set of wheels!
 A student loan is to help you get through university: pay your bills, pay for your tuition, and have a good time too.

-Before committing to a car, get a second opinion from your parents or more experienced loved ones: ask them to look at your budget to make sure you’re not heading into financial trouble.
+Before committing to a car, get a second opinion from your parents or more experienced loved ones: ask them to look at your budget to ensure you’re not heading into financial trouble.

-And most importantly, if you do end up with a car of your own, drive safe!
+And most importantly, if you end up with a car of your own, drive safe!